MariaMoor/Investment-and-Trading-Capstone-Project/README.md

 | |--  Capstone Project Predicting Stock Movements -----------------> main python file of the project with all visualisations, explanaitions and details<br />
+| |--  Capstone data.csv ----------> sample dataset with stock prices data and calculated parameters that I used for modelling

 <a name="instr"></a>
 ## Summary of the results of the analysis: